Swiss fashion house Bally appoints Simone Bellotti as design director; The 1st collection starts in September - ExBulletin

 Swiss fashion house Bally appoints Simone Bellotti as design director; The 1st collection starts in September

+Simone Bellotti has been appointed design director at Bally as part of an effort to rejuvenate the 172-year-old Swiss fashion house

-MILAN (AP) Simone Bellotti, a longtime member of Gucci’s design team, was named design director at Bally on Wednesday as the 172-year-old Swiss fashion house continues its rejuvenation process.
+MILANO– Simone Bellotti, a longtime member of Gucci’s design team, was appointed design director at Bally on Wednesday as the 172-year-old Swiss fashion house continues its rejuvenation process.

 Milan-born Bellotti will debut her first collection during Milan Fashion Week in September.